 When Stephen King visited the Stanley, he stayed in room 217.
 Early in the novel, the same room is referenced - the clairvoyant son, Danny, is told to avoid room 217 - but in Stanley Kubrick’s 1980 adaptation the haunted room has been changed to 237 because owners of the Timberline Lodge, which served as a site for exterior shots, were afraid they would lose customers.

 Although The Timberline is the hotel that fans most closely relate to The Shining, it was actually used in only a few establishing shots; all interior scenes were shot at Elstree Studios in England using a mock-up of the Timberline’s exteriors.
 King, as it turns out, ended up hating Kubrick’s film so much that he supported a 1997 remake filmed at The Stanley Hotel, the place that inspired King to write The Shining in the first place.

 The hotel was profiled on the Syfy television show “Ghost Hunters.”
 During the episode, hosts on the show claimed to experience paranormal activity during their visit.
 People could be seen in the hallways and then hiding, children could be heard running and playing on the floors above them and cupboard doors unlocked and opened while one of the ghost hunters was staying the night in a guest room.
 Over the years, guests have reported experiencing similar phenomena.

 Know Before You Go

-About a three hour drive from Denver, the Stanley Hotel is located within easy access of Rocky Mountain National Park.
+About an hour and a half drive from Denver, the Stanley Hotel is located within easy access of Rocky Mountain National Park.
 Book well ahead for a room during the hotel's special October events, two of the most elaborate Halloween parties in the country: the annual Shining Ball and Halloween Masquerade Party.